bastienmoulia/ng-dynamic-signal-form/ACCESSIBILITY.md

-# Accessibility Guide for ng-signal-forms-components
+# Accessibility Guide for ng-dynamic-signal-form

 This guide outlines accessibility best practices and ARIA patterns implemented in the `ng-dynamic-signal-form` library.